Maico Buncio: Career

 Buncio was the sole representative of the Philippines in the 2004 Yamaha ASEAN Cup held at Shah Alam, Malaysia, where he raced against competitors from Malaysia, Singapore, Thailand, and Indonesia.
 He won the fourth overall title for the country despite having to start from the back of the grid and having to race against five representing riders each from the other competing countries.
 This feat earned him the title Rookie of the Year from the organizers of said event.

 Yamaha rider Buncio dominated the underbone racing 150 cc category for four years since 2006 before placing second to Suzuki rider Johnlery Enriquez in the 2010 event sponsored by Motorcycle Taipei Research Team and PAGCOR Sports.

 Buncio also broke records at the 3.2-kilometer Batangas Racing Circuit with a lap time of one minute, 49 seconds (400cc Superbike category) and two minutes, seven seconds (Underbone category).

 2007 was the "most memorable" for Buncio when, at the age of 19, he broke the winning streak of ten-time Rider of the Year, Jolet Jao in the 2007 Shell Advance Superbikes Series.
 Buncio held the Superbike National Champion title for the next three years.

-He also finished a race in the AMA Superbike 600cc class in Laguna Seca U.S.A. in September 2008.
+Buncio also finished a race in the AMA Superbike 600cc class in Laguna Seca U.S.A. in September 2008.

 In 2009, Buncio was chosen as the endorser for Accel Sports Sporteum Philippines Inc.

 Buncio was also awarded the Golden Wheel Awards Driver of the Year in 2010 and 2011.